GrantPayneDenver/ALS_ETL_Exercise/README.md

 This is the documentation for the *constituents* data wrangling exercise.
 I chose to use *Pandas*, *Python* and *Jupyter Notebook* (optional) as per recommendation.
 The code is rather simple and does all the cleansing and writing in a single file, `etl.py`.

+Note, there are some assumptions in the comments of `etl.py` written in based on how I interpreted the instructions.

 ## Files and directories
 - `etl.py` reads in data from `data/` for *constituents*, *subscriptions* and *emails*; cleanses and saves reports
 - `data_exploration.ipynb` file I used as a "scratch pad" to get a feel of the data and do rough drafts of the cleansing